 Fact: Bears see in colour and have good vision similar to humans.
 Their night vision is excellent and they are particularly attuned to detecting movement.
 Like many animals, bears’ eyes have a reflective layer called the tapetum lucidum lining the back of the eyeball.
 This layer reflects light back through the retina, allowing light to stimulate light-sensitive cells in the retina a second time, thereby improving night vision.
 This is what gives dogs, cats and many nocturnal animals that distinct, bright green eyeshine when they are flashed with a light at night.

 Myth #9: Bears that wander into inhabited areas such as campsites, rural towns or cottage communities are dangerous

-Fact: It is nearly impossible for a bear to make its daily excursions without walking through someone's private property.
+Fact: It is nearly impossible for a bear to make its daily excursions without walking through someone’s private property.
 Bears may travel hundreds of kilometres in their search for food.
 If you have stored your food and garbage properly, the bear will likely move on.
-Remember, problem bears aren't born, they're made.
+Remember, problem bears aren’t born, they’re created through mismanagement of human food and garbage.
 If bears are hanging around, something is attracting them.
 Removing the attraction will usually solve the problem.

 Myth #10: Shooting or relocating a ‘nuisance’ bear will solve the problem

 Fact: Removing the bear and not the attractant will only create an opportunity for another bear to move in, creating a vicious cycle of conflict and killing.

 Myth #11: Carrying a rifle is safer than bear pepper spray